 But after discovering holographic software, we have come to a different understanding.
-We now believe that the string Fourier transform (SFT) that we introduced in [20] provides a robust starting point for many aspects of quantum information, including entanglement.
-In addition, the SFT gives a topological quantum computer and a universal quantum simulator, thus augmenting the topological model of quantum computation [12-14, 43-45]; see §III J 1.
+We now believe that the string Fourier transform (SFT) that we introduced in [16] provides a robust starting point for many aspects of quantum information, including entanglement.
+In addition, the SFT gives a new way to realize universal quantum computation and universal quantum simulation; see §III J and §V.